MajPaji/Milestone-Project-2/README.md

 ![pic](testing/manual-testing/Figure09.png)

 Then users should provide a name and email address to make the order complete.
-If users do not provide and name or valid email relevant error message appears.
+If users do not provide a name or valid email address relevant error message appears.
 A message appears regarding the success or failure in the order procedure.
 In submitting an order, one email sends to the NASA T-shirt team to put the order and the email of the buyer is provided for future contact.
 Also, another email sends it to the user to confirm the ordering **(Figure 10 and Figure 11)**.